alinex/node-validator/README.md

 __Validating children:__

-- `keys` - specification for entries
+- `entries` - specification for all entries or specific to the key name

 License